Unturned: Gameplay

 Unturned features several different game modes, all with the same basic concept of zombie survival.
 The game also has multiple difficulty settings.

 In the survival game mode, the player's character is spawned on a game map with clothes depending on their skill set.
 Players must find weapons and supplies to survive against the zombies.
 As the player progresses through the game, they gain experience points that can be used for upgrades or, on specific maps, as currency for trading.
 Survival mode is also available in multiplayer.
 The more significant aim is survival, but the players may work collaboratively or fight each other.
 Players must maintain their health, food, water, oxygen and radiation levels.
-Players can take radiation damage from zombie attacks,eating food under 50% quality or by entering "deadzones" without proper protective equipment.
+Players can take radiation damage from zombie attacks, eating low quality food, or by entering "deadzones" without proper protective equipment.
 The multiplayer option has created a platform for various gameplay, such as survival, roleplay, creative, paintball, and battle royal matches.
 The game has a chance to give players cosmetic items, like clothing or special effects for their character, or "camouflage" or "skins" which can modify the appearance of players' weapons.
 Players can also purchase cosmetic items, loot boxes (keys and cases), and other items from the Steam Market.

 There are several official maps based on real-world locations, including PEI (Prince Edward Island), Washington (the U.S. state), Yukon (the Canadian Territory), Russia, and Germany.

 The game supports using the Steam Workshop to add custom items, vehicles, armor, and weapons to enhance or change the basic experience.
 Many popular user-created maps are curated, and many custom skins for items in the base game are added with updates.
-Although the game supports mods, the game's files are closed source, and players cannot add new categories of assets; they must instead place their creations in an already existing category.
+The game supports mods and the game's files were made source-available on the 7th of July 2026, marking the game's 9-year anniversary.
+It is not distributed under an open-source licence.

 Arena game mode is for multiplayer only.
 Players are spawned in the middle of a map with supplies and weapons scattered around.
 The winner is the last person, or the last team, alive.
 Players may die due to being slain by other players or crossing the map's boundaries.
 The game will also spawn helpful items like armor, attachments for guns, and the three types of health items.
 These items are essential, as the game has an intense bleeding out mechanic that can finish a player without medical supplies.
 The game will also spawn vehicles, enabling players to avoid the border or roadkill other players.
 The arena mode grants a massive advantage to teams in arena mode.
 Since there are no separate solo/squad modes, solo players will be up against teams that can aid each other.
 The game does not require teams to fight each other so that multiple players can win.